 If you're buying property, selling property, or have inherited property, transfer taxes in your state and county are something you need to be familiar with.
 Speak to a Clever Partner Agent about other tax savings for buyers and sellers.
 They will also be able to guide you to a host of government programs and grants that can cut down on your closing costs.

 Transfer taxes in Delaware are 4% of the purchase price of the property, with 2.5% going to the state and 1.5% going to the county.
-The transfer tax is typically split evenly, with both the buyer and seller paying 2%.
+Common practice is for the buyer and seller to split the transfer tax costs evenly, with both the buyer and seller paying 2%.

-A median home in Delaware is worth $257,521.
-The seller and buyer of a $257,521 home would, unless exempt, pay $5,150 in transfer taxes.
-If the buyer is exempt, the seller will still be responsible for her own $5,150 share, but won’t have to pay extra for the buyer.
+To provide a more concrete example, a median home in Delaware is worth $274,067.
+The seller and buyer of a $274,067 home would, unless exempt, pay $5,481 in transfer taxes.
+If the buyer is exempt from state tax, they would instead pay $2,056, while the seller will still be responsible for their $5,481 share.

 Yes and no.